 If you want to file a claim to compensate for your damages and find out the other motorist doesn’t have insurance, you can use your own auto insurance policy to reimburse your expenses.

 Uninsured motorist (UM) is coverage all drivers in North Carolina must purchase on their policy when they sign up for liability auto insurance.
-You can use it when the at-fault party doesn’t carry insurance, or their coverage isn’t enough to pay for all your damages.
+You can use it when the at-fault party doesn’t carry insurance.

 When you file a UM claim, you can seek a settlement for the following: